Table of Contents

 - What is Message Mining?

-- Why is Message Mining Important?
+- Why Message Mining Is More Effective Than Assumptions

-- How to Conduct Message Mining
+- How Message Mining Is Applied in CRO Programs

 - Choosing the Right Approach

-- A/B Testing On-Site Copy
+- A/B Testing Message Mining Insights

 - What You Can Achieve with Message Mining